igorkamyshev/withease/apps/website/docs/magazine/migration_from_redux.md

 2. To read state of the Effector's Store in the Saga you can also use `call` + `getState()` method of a store, like this: `yield call(() => $someStore.getState())`.

 :::warning
-Note that it is generally **not recommended** to call the `getState` method of Effector Stores, because it is imperative and non-reactive.
+Note that it is generally **not recommended** calling the `getState` method of Effector Stores, because it is imperative and non-reactive.
 This method is an escape-hatch for cases where there is no other way.

 But you can sometimes use it in Sagas, since they themselves are imperative and non-reactive, and you won't always have the option to write the state to the effector right away.
 :::

-Here is a earlier "Data fetching" example, but in a state of partial rewrite.
+Here is an earlier "Data fetching" example, but in a state of partial rewrite.

 ```ts
 // effector model